Amanda Chidester

 Amanda Marie Chidester (born April 11, 1990) is an American former professional softball player and current assistant coach for Michigan.
 She was named National Pro Fastpitch Player of the Year for the Chicago Bandits in 2019.
 She has been a member of the USA Softball Women's National Team on-and-off since 2012.
 She played college softball at Michigan from 2009 to 2012 and was named First Team All-Big Ten three of her seasons.
 She was twice selected as the Big Ten Conference Player of the Year and National Fastpitch Coaches Association All-American.
 Chidester represented Team USA at the 2020 Summer Olympics and won a silver medal.
 In 2021, Chidester played her second season in the Athletes Unlimited Softball league and placed second in individual points earned.

-Early years
+Early life

 Chidester was born in 1990 and grew up in Allen Park, Michigan.
 She attended St. Francis Cabrini High School, graduating in 2008.
 As a senior in 2008, she was selected as the Detroit Catholic League Female Athlete of the Year.
 In 2007, she was named the Gatorade Michigan Softball Player of the Year.
 She was also selected as a first-team EA Sports All-American in both 2007 and 2008.